This post may contain affiliate links. For more information, read my disclosure policy.

 Want to make a cherry pie, but don’t have a cherry pitter?
-Here’s how to pit cherries with a straw (and some other easy methods) that will make your life easier this cherry season!
+Here’s how to pit cherries without a cherry pitter – these tips will make your life easier this summer!

 Table of Contents

 So you’ve brought home a bunch of fresh cherries and want to make cherry pie filling, or maybe you just want to enjoy a bowl and not worry about the pits.
 If you don’t have a special tool then you’ve found the right place.

 Today I’m going to teach you my favorite way to pit a cherry without a tool – using a straw.
 But I’ll also talk about a few other easy ways you can go about removing the pits.

 How to pit a cherry with a straw